PowerDNS/pdns/docs/manpages/pdns_control.1.rst

 rediscover
 ^^^^^^^^^^

-Instructs backends that new domains may have appeared in the database, or, in the case of the BIND backend, in named.conf.
+Instructs backends that new zones may have appeared in the database, or, in the case of the BIND backend, in named.conf.

 reload